ravivyas84/go-blog/.llm/conventions.md

 Consider adding a build step or pre-commit hook that:
 - Counts `.md` files in `posts/` and compares to entries in `.llm/content.md`
 - Warns if counts don't match
-- This can be a simple shell script or Go function added to `main.go`
+- This can be a simple Node.js script or npm script